-The MBA program in the field of culture, heritage and citizenship
+The MBA program in the field of culture, heritage and citizenship.

 The MBA program Culture, Heritage & Citizenship (CHC) is a joint program of Netherlands Business Academy and Amsterdam Summer University (AMSU) in collaboration with the Felix Meritis Connecting Cultures.
 The MBA program is designed for initiatives, project organizations, companies (NGOs), governments and semi-governmental organizations that are looking for positioning and repositioning of their role in the “participation society”.
 For our full-time English MBA please visit our City Campus website where all our fulltime international activities take place.

 |Start||October/March||Selfstudy||10 hours per week|